 I love solving problems!
 Data Science allows me to utilize advanced mathematics and sophisticated algorithms in tackling complicated problems.
 Areas like big data, machine learning, and predictive analytics are particularly exciting in their ability to comprehend massive ecosystems of data, in real time.

 I am drawn to tackling societal issues.
 Theater which is both entertaining and societally relevant (ex.
 Wicked) has the power to change people in profound ways.
 Furthermore, I enjoy shows which include: magic (dark or white), strong plots, complex characters, moral complexity, mental illness, and/or balanced comedy.

-Formerly, I was tackling illness and disease in the biological sciences as a medical researcher at Columbia University Medical Center.
+As a comment, I was formerly tackling illness and disease in the biological sciences as a medical researcher at Columbia University Medical Center.
 Subsequently, I’ve come to see entertainment as medicine for society.
 With theater, one can experiment, iterate, innovate, and get products to market with far less investment and red-tape and at a much more rapid rate than medical innovations.
-The payoff is substantial too; my curiosity, data, analytical, and strategy skills appear to be having a more immediate impact in my mission to help people with theater than ever they did in cancer research.

 Why be a Data Scientist AND a Producer?

 My role in analytics and the arts is a unique one and allows me to straddle two vastly different worlds, both of which I'm passionate about.
 As I come to further navigate these two fields, I've come to recognize the importance and perhaps necessity in understanding both industries from their insides in order to apply them to each other.